tobi-nmx/docker-training/README.md

 <details>
   <summary>Result (spoiler)</summary>

   *Yes, TLS-certificate generation fails due to the 64 characters hostname limit of LetsEncrypt.
 There is nothing you can do about this (even if you setup a CNAME the play-with-docker ingress router won't find your site anymore).
-It works on a "normal" vserver or at home if your server is accessible from the internet on port 443.*
+It works on a "normal" vserver or at home if your server is reachable from the internet via port 443.*
 </details>

-#### have check out the Proxy's dashboard
+#### check out the Proxy's dashboard
 by clicking at the "9999" link

-#### go through Wordpress setup wizzard and create your first post
+#### create your first post in Wordpress
 Your new website should be online now.
 Congratulations!

 ---